glennblock/splunk-hello-world-xamarin-forms/README.md

 splunk-hello-world-xamarin-forms
 ================================
-Super simple hello world using the [Splunk C# SDK] (http://dev.splunk.com/view/csharp-sdk/SP-CAAAEPK) and Reactive Extensions (Rx) in Xamarin Forms.
+Super simple hello world using the [Splunk C# SDK] (http://dev.splunk.com/view/csharp-sdk/SP-CAAAEPK) in Xamarin Forms.

 # Pre-requisites
 * To use the Splunk SDK on Xamarin Forms currently requires our daily build of our SDK off of MyGet.
 In Xamarin Studio, add our MyGet feed to your package sources: https://splunk.myget.org/F/splunk-sdk-csharp-pcl/